tmaringgele/CausalBoundingEngine/README.md

 ### Key Features

 🔧 **Unified Interface** - Consistent API across all algorithms and scenarios
-📊 **Multiple Algorithms** - Manski, Tian-Pearl, AutoBound, Causaloptim, Zaffalonbounds, and more
+📊 **Multiple Algorithms** - Manski, Tian-Pearl, Autobound, Causaloptim, Zaffalonbounds, and more
 🎯 **Flexible Scenarios** - Support for confounded and instrumental variable settings
 🔗 **External Engines** - Integration with R (rpy2) and Java (jpype1) backends
 🚀 **Easy Extension** - Simple framework for adding new algorithms and scenarios